sam-aydlette/oscal-swiss-army-knife/README.md

 # oscal-cli
 a CLI tool that allows users to manipulate OSCAL formatted data by running commands in the terminal.
+This is the Swiss Army Knife of OSCAL tools!

 ### Prerequisites
 Python 3